 Fern Trail

-Fern Trail in summer
+Fern Trail in summer (before construction of elevated boardwalk in 2022/2023)

 Fern Trail; photo courtesy Melody Walsh

 In September 2011, a ribbon-cutting ceremony celebrated the installation of seven interpretive display stations along the 1.2-mile Fern Trail.
-It had been the long-time vision of then-Park Naturalist Julie Hein to expand the already accessible features of the trail…a 4 to 5-foot wide crushed limestone path with sections of boardwalk.
+It had been the long-time vision of then-Park Naturalist Julie Hein to expand the already accessible features of the trail…a 4 to 5-foot wide crushed limestone path with four ground-level sections of boardwalk.

 The interpretive stations include visual, auditory and tactile displays.
 They describe elements of the various ecosystems along the trail: the microhabitat that supports the growth of Ostrich Ferns, the geologic history of the park forests, the importance of dark skies, the importance of snags and the natural decomposition of trees, facts about birds that reside in the park.